Selling is the more difficult part of investing than buying. Holding on is even harder.

 And there’s the rub.
 Companies that grow at a high rate of return, have stocks that earn a high rate of return.

 Great companies, that can sustain high growth rates, trade at a premium.
 They’re rare.
-So the demand for high future growth commands a higher multiple.
-Sometimes, changes in demand can throw prices out of wack.
+The demand for high future growth commands a higher multiple.

 If I have a deep conviction about a stock but it has not performed after three years, I will sell it.
 If I think management or the basic situation has deteriorated, I will sell.

 If the only thing that’s changed for the business is the stock price, selling a rarity makes no sense.
-It’s better to hold on and suffer a little bit, then to sell and miss the compounding potential.
+It’s better to hold on and suffer a little bit than to sell and miss the compounding potential.

 Now, if it only took a rearview mirror to find these gems.

-Fisher was brilliant, had patience, and guts.
+Fisher was brilliant and had patience and guts.
 He held a handful of stocks for 15 to 20 years (longer in some cases) despite huge swings in price.
 He had clients that bought in.
-And he had an above-average ability to avoid all the typical tendencies that trip up other investors.
+He had an above-average ability to avoid the typical tendencies that trip up other investors.
 So difficult is an understatement.

 The more important takeaway is that over decades, a stock will earn a similar return as the business earns.
 A basket of businesses with sustainable high growth rates have stocks that compound at a similar rate.
 And selling early can be costly.

-Conveniently enough, a basket of stocks, who’s businesses grow at a similar rate to the market average will earn a market return.
+Conveniently enough, a basket of stocks, whose businesses grow at a similar rate to the market average will earn a market return.
 Barring some material change in those businesses, the price swings should be ignored, aside from extremes.
-Long term investors should focus on what matters: business growth not price swings.
+Long-term investors should focus on what matters: business growth not price swings.